 Students classified as "non-degree undergraduate" may enroll for personal enrichment or professional development only.
-Non-degree undergraduate students must demonstrate evidence that they possess the requisite knowl-
+Non-degree undergraduate students must demonstrate evidence that they possess the requisite knowledge, maturity, and ability to pursue the content in the chosen courses.
+Privileges to enroll as a non-degree undergraduate may be revoked at any time if the student fails to maintain the normal academic and social standards set by the College.